izavits/monero-price/README.md

 ```

 ## Run
-You will need to create and account to [IFTTT.com](https://ifttt.com) and then create a new applet.
+You will need to create an account to [IFTTT.com](https://ifttt.com) and then create a new applet.

 To create a new applet follow these steps: